The Rum Runners Tour Timeline

-(The following information is a general guide on The Rum Runners Tour.
+(The following information is a general guide.
 Adjustments can be made to accommodate bus arrival times to Windsor.
-As well times may be affected by weather and/or traffic conditions.)
+As well some tours may require a change in the order of this schedule.)

 Your bus will travel along the riverfront making several stops as Benny and Yorkie begin to tell the secrets of the bootleggers and the ingenious methods they used to smuggle liquor across the river in the dark of night and over the windswept ice in the dead of winter.
 They’ll tell of the bootleggers hideouts and divulge the location of the Speakeasies and Blind Pigs where the Purple Gang and Al Capone made their deals.
-Benny will tell of the crooked cops and customs agents who were on the take.
-Along the way though Benny may have to sneak away as one of the local police officers boards the bus.
+A stop in Old Sandwich Towne will take you inside historical Mackenzie Hall where in the old courtroom, Benny will tell tales of the crooked cops and customs agents who were on the take.
+Benny may have to sneak away as one of the local police officers shows up.
 Don’t worry though because the officer knows as much as Benny does and he will continue to tell you the story of the Rumrunners.
+After boarding the bus, the officer will take you to the waterfront of Old Sandwich Town and the hidden coves where the bootleggers loaded up their boats and waited for the signal to speed across the river.
 You’ll get a close-up look of the Ambassador Bridge, which connects Canada to the United States and be told of the unique ways of transporting illegal liquor across it.
-The officer will take you to the waterfront of Old Sandwich Town and the hidden coves where the bootleggers loaded up their boats and waited for the signal to speed across the river.
-The bus will arrive at Bedford United Church, which in the time of the Rumrunners was known as Sandwich Methodist Church.
+The bus will proceed to Bedford United Church, which in the time of the Rumrunners was known as Sandwich Methodist Church.
 The officer will help everyone exit the bus and you will be greeted and ushered into the church by a member of the Women’s Temperance Movement.
 Grab a seat and hang on tight for you are about to meet the gun toting, fire and brimstone preaching reverend known as “The Fighting Parson”.
-Reverend Leslie Spracklin along with the help of the temperance woman will tell the story of “The fighting Parson” and how he fought the bootleggers and owners of the blind pigs and speakeasies with fists and guns.
-After this raucous presentation you will have a few moments to view some of the church artefacts as well as the photo of Reverend Spraklin, hanging on the wall.
+Reverend Leslie Spracklin along with the help of the temperance woman will tell the story of “The Fighting Parson” and how he fought the bootleggers and owners of the blind pigs and speakeasies with fists and guns.
+After this raucous presentation, you will have a few moments to view some of the photo of Reverend Spraklin, hanging on the wall.

-When you board your bus, you discover that Benny da Weasel has returned and is accompanied by an old friend referred to as “King Canada”.
-Together they will take you into two contrasting areas of the city.
-One known as Ford City, a tough industrial neighbourhood was home to numerous blind pigs and bootleggers and only a few blocks away the upscale neighbourhood of Walkerville, dominated by mansions built with rumrunner’s money.
-You’ll see Willistead Manor, a thirty six room mansion built by the Walker Family, the grand Tudor Mansion built by Harry Low who went from being a toolmaker to a millionaire in a short period of time and hear the story of the famous Cooper Court.
-The “King” will tell the stories of these giants of the rumrunners as well as his own dealings with Al Capone and the Purple Gang.
+After boarding your bus, you discover that Benny da Weasel and Yorkie have returned.
+Together they will take you into the upscale neighbourhood of Walkerville, dominated by mansions built with rumrunner’s money.
+You’ll see Willistead Manor; built by the Hiram Walker Family, the grand Tudor Mansion built by Harry Low who went from being a toolmaker to a millionaire in a short period of time and hear the story of the famous Cooper Court.